 How Hogwarts Failed One of Its Own

-CONTENT WARNING: This article discusses violence against women, suicide, and themes that may be distressing to some readers.
+CONTENT WARNING: This post discusses violence against women, suicide, and themes that may be distressing to some readers.

 A common sentiment in the wizarding world is that nasty things are often afoot in Slytherin House.
 And look, oftentimes they are.
 Nothing good usually comes from an underground bunker void of natural light (SAD, anyone?) where passwords such as “pure-blood” are commonplace.
 However, as we know, there is darkness and light in everything, and today, we turn the lights toward Ravenclaw Tower to explore the darkness within.